Contrast-Security-OSS/docs/content/admin/manage_orgs/ManageUsers.md

 * **Delete** a user by clicking the trash can icon on the row.
 This action is also available in the lower-left corner of the Edit User page when viewing the details of a user.
 Once the action is confirmed, the user is removed and no longer has access to the organization.

 ## User Roles
 There are several different roles that an administrator can assign to users within an organization.
 By default, the user doesn't possess any roles.
-If no role isn't assigned to a user for any or all applications, the user has no access to those applications.
+If no role is assigned to a user for any or all applications, the user has no access to those applications.

 ### No access
 A user with the No Access role can access the user interface, but has no access to the application(s) that the administrator chose to block.